selective-php/zip-responder/README.md

 return $zipResponder->zipFile(new Response(), 'source.zip', 'output.zip');
 ```

-In reality, you should use the Response object from the action handler:
+In reality, it makes sense to use the response object of the action handler:

 ```php
 return $zipResponder->zipFile($response, 'source.zip', 'output.zip');